-Sometimes insurers will insert terms into the Product Disclosure Statement (PDS) where they agree to “waive” the excess (that is, not require you to pay your excess) or refund the excess in some limited circumstances.
+Sometimes insurers will insert terms into the Product Disclosure Statement (PDS) where they do not require you to pay your excess or refund the excess in some limited circumstances.
 This is common in some types of claims like a windscreen breakage.
 This is regularly associated with situations when we are “not at fault”.

 This can be a difficult condition to meet.
 Sometimes in accidents you may have contributed to the accident, so the other party is not 100% at fault.
 Equally it may be difficult to prove or establish definitively that you were not at fault.

-b. you can provide the name, registration number and address of the at fault party
+- You can provide the name, registration number, phone number and/or address of the at fault party

-This can be tricky where the at fault party leaves the scene without providing you the details.
-It can be very stressful after an accident, and you may forget to ask for their information.
-Equally, the driver may be unwilling to supply it, or flee the scene.
-Even if the police can locate the at fault driver, the police may not be able to provide you the details.
+This can be tricky where the at-fault party leaves the scene without providing you the details.
+It can be very stressful after an accident, and you may forget to ask for all their information.
+Equally, the other driver may be unwilling to supply it, or flee the scene.
+Even if the police can locate the at-fault driver, the police may not be able to provide you the details.
 The insurer may be able to make an application to the police to obtain the information, but this requires them to pay fees and devote resources to the case, which is part of the insurer’s cost of a claim.

 WHAT CAN YOU DO?

 - Pay your excess and dispute it later

 In order for your claim to be processed quickly (to, for example, get your